-This study utilizes a comprehensive and unique dataset comprising 2,219 AEPs and 1,649 distinct audit clients (U.S.-headquartered multinational companies) from 2017 to 2023, covering the entire period since Form AP became available under PCAOB Rule 3211.
-We extracted AEP identity information from Form AP, including their working office locations, and obtained client location details from external sources such as the Compustat database, firm websites, and other publicly available sources.
+We construct a unique panel dataset comprising 2,219 AEPs and 1,649 U.S.-headquartered multinational audit clients from 2017 to 2023, the period following the implementation of Form AP disclosures.
+We collect individual AEP identity information from Form AP fillings in AuditorSearch website, including their working office locations, and obtained client location details from external sources such as the Compustat database, firm websites, and other publicly available sources.
 We define AEPs' foreign experience as instances where the AEP's working location differs from the client's location.
-This data was merged with SOX 404 (ICW) disclosures, Compustat financial data, restatement data, and segment data to construct a final sample of 8,740 firm-year observations.
+This information is merged with SOX 404 (ICW) disclosures, Compustat financial data, restatement data, and segment data, resulting in a final sample of 8,740 firm-year observations.

-Our findings reveal that 6% of firms are audited by engagement partners with at least one foreign country audit experience.
-AEPs with foreign experience are more likely to detect and disclose ICWs, suggesting that their international exposure enhances their specialized knowledge and audit diligence.
-Furthermore, using two operational complexity measures-the number of operating segments and the percentage of foreign income-we find that this relationship is more pronounced in firms with higher operational complexity, indicating that the value of foreign experience is particularly significant in environments with heightened control challenges.
+Our findings show a positive association between ICW and AEP's foreign experience which denotes that AEPs with foreign experience are likely to detect and disclose more ICW, suggesting that their international exposure enhances their specialized knowledge and audit diligence.
+Furthermore, using two operational complexity measures-the number of operating segments and the percentage of foreign income-we find that this relationship is more pronounced in firms with higher operational complexity.
+This indicates that the value of foreign experience is particularly significant in complex environments with heightened control challenges.